in 1/32 scale

 and after drying the discharger painted black.

-Currently the country which was once one of the richest countries in South America due to large oil exports has large political and economic problems which an incredible inflation.
+The country was once one of the richest countries in South America due to large oil exports.
+The last decades and currently it has large political and economic problems with an incredible inflation.
 A large portion of the population has fled to surrounding countries.

 flying over the Venezuela coast...... the camouflage works!